The Gerardo Lab Compact

 • We have lives and commitments outside of the lab.
 Whether these commitments are classes, hobbies or relationships, they are an important part of being human.

 • Time working on projects and writing outside the lab can be extremely productive and important.
 Time in the lab, however, is important to move forward on research, to receive help from the lab and to be part of the lab community.
 You will need to find the right balance of time in and out of the lab, but you need to be in the lab enough, during normal working hours, to interact with our community.
-What is enough should be defined with help from your mentor(s) and will vary depending on the stage of your project(s).
+In general, your default should be to be on campus during business hours.

 • In general, graduate students, postdocs and technicians should be working about forty hours a week on their research project(s) (and, as grad students, taking classes required for their scientific and professional development).
 This definitely includes time reading, writing and mentoring others.
 It also includes time helping with other lab commitments (e.g., lab maintenance, outreach, attending seminars and lab meetings).
 Because of the nature of science, some weeks will be a lot more than this.
 Others, therefore, may be a little less.